dmidlo/histdata.com-tools/README.md

 packaging design keeps normal PyPI and TestPyPI artifacts metadata-only and provisions the pinned Temporal executable through a verified runtime cache on first use.
-See [Temporal Binary Provisioning](docs/temporal-binary-provisioning.md) for the production design and the #250/#251 implementation split.
+See [Temporal Binary Provisioning](docs/temporal-binary-provisioning.md) for the production design.
+Release preflight hardening for that non-bundled path is tracked by #251.

-Until that resolver lands, metadata-only artifacts still require an explicit Temporal executable through the lifecycle command.
+Metadata-only artifacts resolve the Temporal executable from an explicit operator override, an offline/private bundle, a verified per-user cache entry, or a pinned first-run download.
 Bundled executable wheels remain an offline/private distribution path, not the normal PyPI release path.
 The executable and the Python Temporal SDK are separate concerns: base installs provide the SDK, while the runtime resolver owns executable availability.

 Default sidecar submissions are built from resolved runtime context and `RunRequest` payloads.
 New orchestration work should use `RunRequest`,